automation555/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/ClusterSetup.md

 Slaves File
 -----------

-List all worker hostnames or IP addresses in your `etc/hadoop/workers` file, one per line.
-Helper scripts (described below) will use the `etc/hadoop/workers` file to run commands on many hosts at once.
+List all slave hostnames or IP addresses in your `etc/hadoop/slaves` file, one per line.
+Helper scripts (described below) will use the `etc/hadoop/slaves` file to run commands on many hosts at once.
 It is not used for any of the Java-based Hadoop configuration.
 In order to use this functionality, ssh trusts (via either passphraseless ssh or some other means, such as Kerberos) must be established for the accounts used to run Hadoop.

 Hadoop Rack Awareness
 ---------------------

 Many Hadoop components are rack-aware and take advantage of the network topology for performance and safety.
-Hadoop daemons obtain the rack information of the workers in the cluster by invoking an administrator configured module.
+Hadoop daemons obtain the rack information of the slaves in the cluster by invoking an administrator configured module.
 See the [Rack Awareness](./RackAwareness.html) documentation for more specific information.

 It is highly recommended configuring rack awareness prior to starting HDFS.